harryji168/Summary_Notes/CI/CD pipline/about.md

 Release - The stage where the application is delivered to the repository.
 Deploy - In this stage code is deployed to production.
 Validation and compliance - The steps to validate a build are determined by the needs of your organization.
 Image security scanning tools, like Clair, can ensure the quality of images by comparing them to known vulnerabilities (CVEs).

+Traditional CI/CD systems are designed for pipelines that use virtual machines, but cloud-native app dev brings advantages to CI/CD pipelines.
+What does a CI/CD pipeline with containers look like?